sachinym/dp-203-azure-data-engineer/Instructions/Labs/1-Synpase-pipeline.md

     ![Screenshot of an empty data flow activity.](./images/lab1-new4.png)

-## Validation
+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+  - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+  - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+  - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 <validation step="85f12513-502b-47c1-9ac9-d820218a0f93" />

-## Review
+## Summary

-In this lab, you have accomplished the following:

-- View source and destination data stores.
-- Implement a pipeline.
-- Debug the Data Flow.
-- Publish and run the pipeline.
+In this lab, you have accomplished the following: you have viewed both the source and destination data stores to understand the data flow.
+You have implemented a pipeline to facilitate data movement and transformations.
+You have debugged the Data Flow to ensure everything functioned as expected.
+Finally, you have published and run the pipeline, completing the data integration process.

 ## You have successfully completed the lab.